"What is the flu?"

 Severity of the flu is unpredictable and can vary from one season to the next, from person to person.
 The severity of a particular flu season will vary depending on a number of factors, including: the type of flu viruses spreading, how much and when the flu vaccine is available, how many people get vaccinated, and how well the flu vaccine is matched to flu viruses that are causing illness.

-In addition to getting the flu vaccine, practicing healthy habits can also protect you from getting sick.
+In addition to getting the flu vaccine, practicing healthy habits can also reduce the risk of getting sick.
 Frequent hand washing, avoiding close contact with people who are sick, avoiding touching your eyes, mouth, or nose, getting plenty of sleep, managing stress, and drinking plenty of fluids are all good strategies.